10 days from £2535pp plus international flights.

 This is an exciting, good quality Tanzania safari and beach holiday which won't blow your budget.
 We love it, and it consistently proves hugely popular with our travellers.

 We've made this holiday to offer you a really great experience in southern Tanzania at a very good price.
-You have 4 nights on safari in Selous, and in Zanzibar you have 4 nights on the beach plus 2 nights in Stone Town.
+You have 4 nights on safari in Selous, and in Zanzibar you have 4 nights on the beach plus a night in Stone Town.

 We've arranged some lovely accommodation for you even though this could be classed as a budget safari holiday.
 In Selous you'll be staying in the gorgeous tented bandas of Sable Mountain Lodge just on the outskirts of the reserve, on the beach you're in the comfortable Zanzibari, and in Stone Town it's the simple but friendly Dhow Palace.